Build a Professional Portfolio Website

 Why Should You Have a Portfolio Website?

-While platforms like Instagram, Behance, or Tumblr can be effective for sharing your work, having a personal website gives you greater control over how your work is presented.
+While platforms like Instagram, Pinterest, or Bluethumb can be effective for sharing your work, having a personal website gives you greater control over how your work is presented.
 Here are a few reasons why a portfolio website is essential:

 • Control Over Your Online Presence